mrtripop/lambda-function-demo/readme.md

 # Lambda Function Demo

-This project for demo way to implement AWS Lambda function on local machine.
+This project for demo way to implement AWS Lambda function on local machine.<br/>

+See more detail on medium: https://medium.com/@mrtripop/write-aws-lambda-with-javascript-ebe983be1a08

 ## Prerequisite